AdaCore/spark2014/docs/ug/en/source/how_to_use_gnatprove_in_a_team.rst

   * subprograms whose body is marked ``SPARK_Mode => Off``, either explicitly or implicitly (inherited from the enclosing scope).

+  Note that we consider here both non-generic subprograms and instantiations of generic subprograms, never generic subprogram themselves.

   The (explicit or implicit) subprogram contract to check is made up of:

   * :ref:`Type Contracts` of both parameters and global objects taken as input